True Christians Can Perform Miracles

 Observations from this miracle:

-What Paul did is consistent with what Elijah (another human) did to raise a boy from the dead: 1 Kings 17:21-22 Then he [Elijah] stretched himself out on the boy three times and cried out to the Lord, “Lord my God, let this boy’s life return to him!”
+• What Paul did is consistent with what Elijah did (in the Old Testament) to raise a boy from the dead: 1 Kings 17:21-22 Then he [Elijah] stretched himself out on the boy three times and cried out to the Lord, “Lord my God, let this boy’s life return to him!”
 The Lord heard Elijah’s cry, and the boy’s life returned to him, and he lived.
 The same physical contact with the dead person in both cases, Paul and Elijah.

-Paul clearly showed no doubt - (1) He assured the people around "don't worry he's alive".
+• Paul clearly showed no doubt - (1) He assured the people around "don't worry he's alive".
 And (2) he didn't wait around to see if the miracle worked.
-He was so sure it did, because he just got up and went back upstairs and continued preaching!!!!
+He was so sure it did, he just went back upstairs and continued preaching!!!!

-And a word about the faith of the man that fell and died.
-Notice that before this man fell from the window, he was so dedicated to listening to the Gospel preaching from Paul, that he was there till midnight listening, despite the fact he was so tired and started to fall asleep...
+• And a word about the faith of the man that fell and died.
+Notice that before this man fell from the window, he was so dedicated to listening to the Gospel preaching from Paul, that he was there till midnight listening, despite the fact that he was so tired, and started to fall asleep...

 Peter raised a woman from the dead: